russell-archer/StoreHelperDemo/README.md

 ## Run the App
 - Select the **iOS target** and run it in the simulator:
-    - The MainView provides navigation to the **Products List** and product access views
+    - `MainView` provides navigation to `ContentView` (the products list) and product access views
-    - The **Products List** view displays a list of products, along with images and descriptions
+    - `ContentView` displays a list of products, along with images and descriptions
     - Try purchasing the **Large Flowers** product
-    - Your demo app supports a complete range of in-app purchase-related features.
-See the documentation for `StoreHelper` for a full list of features
+    - Your demo app supports a complete range of in-app purchase-related features
-    - Try selecting "Large Flowers" from the main view.
+    - Try selecting "Large Flowers" from `MainView`.
 If you've purchased it you should see that you have access, otherwise you'll see a "no access" error

 ![](./readme-assets/StoreHelperDemo108.png)